mSkarbinska/penguin-chatroom/README.md

 #### Frontend

-The frontend application was written in React with PixiJS and React Redux libraries.
+The frontend application was written in Typescript using React framework and PixiJS which a lightweight library for 2D games.
+Thanks to React and its component-based architecture we have created a scalable application which can be developed in the future.

 ### User Interface mockups